huangli712/ACFlow/docs/src/man/install.md

 $ tar xvfz acflow.tar.gz
 ```

-Third, the users have to announce a new environment variable `ACFLOW_HOME` for operation system.
+Third, the users have to announce a new environment variable `ACFLOW_HOME`.
 Supposed that the root directory of the ACFLow toolkit is `/home/your_home/acflow`, then `ACFLOW_HOME` should be setup as follows:

 ```shell
 $ export ACFLOW_HOME=/home/your_home/acflow/src